The Life (Fifth Harmony song): Background and release

 Fifth Harmony began "working on a more mature sound" for their second studio album 7/27 in early 2015.
 On December 11, Lauren Jauregui teased "The Life" for the first time during an interview with Spin, in which she also revealed that R&B singer Tinashe was one of the collaborators on the album.
 Jauregui elaborated on the meaning behind the track, saying that it felt "cohesive" to everyone and drew from the group's "same experience."
 She went on explaining that "having an authentic sound" and "someone who understands what we're going through" mattered the most to her and her groupmates.

 "The Life" was written by Tinashe, Alexander Kronlund, and Lukas Loules, with LULOU handling its production.
 Sam Holland recorded the song at MXM Studios in Los Angeles; Cory Buce and Jeremy Lertola served as the assistant recording engineers, while additional engineering was performed by Brandon Wood.
-The group's vocals were recorded by Lukas Loules at the Windmark Recording Studios in Santa Monica with Lukas Loules also contributing with bass, synths and backing vocals.
+The group's vocals were recorded by Lukas Loules at the Windmark Recording in Santa Monica with Lukas Loules also contributing with bass, synths and backing vocals.
 It was mixed at the Mixstar Studios in Los Angeles by Serban Ghenea.
 "The Life" was released exclusively on streaming service Spotify on March 24, 2016, and serviced as an instant grat track when pre-ordering the album, 7/27, on digital music platform iTunes.